mgreter/libsass/docs/api-value.md

 Custom functions may fail for any reason and in order to communicate this state back to LibSass, any custom function can return a `SassError`, which is a special type of `SassValue`, solely existing for this purpose.
-If a custom function returns this special type, it will throw an error.
+If a custom function returns this special type, it will throw an error further down.

 Note: `SassWarning` is currently handled in the same way, but warning should ultimately be a C-API function on its own, as we might want to emit multiple warnings, but still